bonJoeV/C-STEM-Curriculum/CONTRIBUTING.md

 - **Clarity and Accessibility**: Ensure that lesson plans and resources are written clearly and are easily accessible for all teachers.
 - **Consistency**: Follow the existing format and structure of lesson plans to maintain consistency across the curriculum.
 - **Test Your Lesson**: If you’re contributing a new lesson plan, make sure that you have tested the lesson in a classroom setting or with a small group.
+- **Integration of Tools**: Make sure to highlight any use of the **CSCOE STEM Inventory** tools or standard classroom technology such as iPads and Chromebooks.

 ---